 - Attempts to use a deprecated API at build time will log a warning to the console.

 In this phase, the API is removed.

 The target removal date is 2 releases after deprecation is announced.
 The Zephyr maintainers will decide when to actually remove the API: this will depend on how many developers have successfully migrated from the deprecated API, and on how urgently the API needs to be removed.

 If it’s OK to remove the API, it will be removed.
 The maintainers will remove the corresponding documentation, and communicate the removal in the usual ways: the release notes, mailing lists, Github issues and pull-requests.

-If it’s not OK to remove the API, the maintainers will continue to support migration and aim to remove the API in the next release.
+If it’s not OK to remove the API, the maintainers will continue to support migration and update the roadmap with the aim to remove the API in the next release.